MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 In general, when creating a _new_ app:

-- **New switches are On.**  These features are generally available, ready for wide circulation, have been documented, and are fully supported.
+- **New switches are On.**  These features are generally available, ready for wide circulation, are documented, and are fully supported.
 One day, the option to turn off these features may be removed and they'll become a permanent part of the product.
 Most often, the old behavior before the feature was introduced moves to **Retired**.
-- **Preview switches can be enabled for testing and feedback.**  These features will one day ship, are almost ready for wide circulation, have been documented, but are under the preview terms of service.
+- **Preview switches can be enabled for testing and feedback.**  These features will one day ship, are almost ready for wide circulation, are documented, but are under the preview terms of service.
 They are not ready for production yet.
 Most of these features will move to **New** one day.
 - **Experimental switches are Off.**  These features should only be used with caution, they can be changed or removed at any time.
 These features are under the preview terms of service and are not ready for production.
 Some of these features will graduate to **Preview** and some will be removed from the product.
 - **Retired switches are Off.**  These features are generally available, are fully document, and are fully supported.
 They one day will be removed from the product, often offering behavior that has been superseded by another feature.
-Documentation will explain the alternatives to using these older features.
+Documentation explains the alternatives to using these older features.

 As _existing_ apps go through their lifecycle, you may want to adjust these switches to take advantage of new features or to remove a dependency on a feature that will be retired.
 Turning **New** switches On and **Retired** switches Off brings existing apps into alignment with new apps and the future of the product.